James Collis: Military service

+Post-death developments

+Although his burial in Plot B, Section 20, grave 295, was registered with the Commonwealth War Graves Commission (initially omitting the postnominal VC), for 80 years he lay in an unmarked pauper's grave, with no headstone to acknowledge his act of bravery in the service of his country.
+On 22 May 1998 a ceremony was held at Wandsworth Council's Earlsfield Cemetery in Magdalen Road to mark the erection of a headstone, resplendent with the carving of his Victoria Cross.

 On Collis' death his sister made a plea to King George V to restore her brother's name to the VC register.
 She received a sympathetic reply from the King's private secretary Lord Stamfordham who while denying the request did support the proposal that Gunner Collis' name should be inscribed with those of other VC recipients on the tablets of the Royal Artillery Victoria Cross Memorial.
 When the subject of forfeiture was again raised, the King's view that "no matter the crime committed by anyone on whom the VC has been conferred, the decoration should not be forfeited" was expressed in another letter by Lord Stamfordham on 20 July 1920.
 There is no evidence to support the suggestion that this was in response to the earlier petition from the sister of James Collis.

 The medal was bought by Lord Ashcroft in 2014 and is now on display in the Imperial War Museum, London.